#

 Show operation can be used to display selected subtrees.

 Subtree path can be constructed interactively with help of shell suggestions / auto-completion mechanism.
-Construction of the path works the same way in the Show, Delete, and Set operations.
+Construction of the path works the same way for SET / SHOW/ DELETE operations.

 nodes